ESG

 Article 20

-The company should provide employees with a safe and healthy working environment, including providing necessary health and first aid facilities, and is committed to reducing the hazards to employees' safety and health to prevent occupational disasters.
-The company should regularly implement safety and health education and training for employees.
+The company offers employees a safe and healthy working environment, including necessary health and first aid facilities, and minimizes safety and health hazards to prevent occupational accidents.
+Regular safety and health education and training are provided.

 Article 21

-The company should create a good environment for employees' career development and establish an effective career ability development training program.
+The company creates a conducive environment for employee career development and establishes effective training programs for career competency development.

 Article 22

-The company has established a channel for multiple employee communication and dialogue, so that employees have the right to obtain information and express opinions on the company's business management activities and decisions.
+The company establishes regular communication channels for employees to obtain information and express opinions on management activities and decisions.

 Article 23